moosh3/ispa/README.md

 # Will output the test pass/fail report from py.test
 ```

+py.test has some awesome plugins and customizations.
+Here's some examples:

+- run 10 slowest tests: `--duration=10`
+- stop on first fail: `-x`
+- drop to pdb on failure: `--pdb`
+- post to pastebin: `--pastebin=failed`
+- modify tracebacks: `--showlocals --tb=long`

 ## Trello workflow

 An overview of the workflow for using Trello